alafon/alcapon/README.md

 ## Todo List

 * Auto-update : as the gem is currently under development, it should be able to check if a new version is available and inform the user how to upgrade its current alcapon gem
+* Database configuration could(/should ?) be on the remote(s) itself, in a yml file for instance

 ## Known bugs